secit-pl/validation-bundle/README.md

 # Symfony Validation Bundle

-Additional validators set for Symfony 4.x, 5.x and 6.x.
+Additional validators set for Symfony 6.x.

+> The version 2.0 and above are only compatible with Symfony 6+ and PHP 8+.
+Previous versions support was dropped.
+If you'd like to use it with Symfony 4.x or 5.x you should use the version 1.8 which was the last compatible with Symfony 4.x and 5.x.

 ## Installation